-Poor use of technology: If your business is still struggling to adapt to the latest technological advances and you can’t provide the smooth user journey that customers have come to expect, you could be losing out to your competitors.
+- Poor use of technology: If your business is struggling to adapt to the latest technological advances and you can’t provide the smooth user journey that customers expect, you could be losing out to your competitors.

-Supply chain problems: Supply chain disruption is a major source of trouble for UK businesses, and an inability to respond accordingly to these ongoing problems could be a major issue for your business.
+- Supply chain problems: Supply chain disruption can be a major issue for UK businesses, and an inability to respond accordingly to these problems could be a major issue for your business.

-Labour shortages: Another issue plaguing small businesses is lacking the right skillsets among your team to drive a business forward, meaning recruitment should be a focus for the new year.
+- Labour shortages: Another issue plaguing small businesses is the lack of the right skillsets among your team to drive a business forward, meaning recruitment should be a focus for the new year.

-It’s vitally important for SMEs to have the right advice at the right time, so speaking to a financial or legal adviser is always a good idea.
+It’s vitally important for SMEs to have the right advice at the right time, so speaking to a financial adviser is always a good idea.

 However, there are also some essential resolutions that SMEs could make to get off to a positive start in the new year.

-Whether it’s offering your teams flexible or hybrid working, trying out new technology, or adjusting your supply chains, flexibility has fast become a condition for business survival in the UK.
+Whether it’s offering your teams flexible or hybrid working, trying out new technology, or adjusting your supply chains, flexibility has quickly become a condition for business survival in the UK.

-Particularly when it comes to the financial and legal implications of big businesses decisions, it is always a good idea to seek expert advice, but having flexibility built into your business model will put it in great shape as you go into what could be another bumper year.
+Particularly when it comes to the financial and legal implications of big business decisions, it is always a good idea to seek expert advice.

 Focus on the wellbeing of your employees